CLIFF BUDDLE – CHAIR

 Mr. Kuo is an experienced journalist and editor covering international news.
 He interviewed numerous scholars and international leaders, including His Excellency Dali Lama, Nobel laureate Thomas Piketty, Ambassador to Taiwan Kin Moy, Professor Fukuyama of Stanford University, Professor Mearsheimer of University of Chicago, Former Secretary of Defense William Perry and many others.

 Mr. Kuo has bachelor and master’s degree in political science in National Taiwan University.
 He was also supported by Fulbright scholarship program and studied at the political science department for PhD program of the University of Chicago in year 1997 to 2000.

-David Merritt is the Senior Executive Editor for Bloomberg News based in Hong Kong, responsible for the coverage of the Asia Pacific region.
-He oversees 24 bureaus and more than 500 reporters, editors and managers.
+Madeleine Lim is Senior Executive Editor for Bloomberg News based in Hong Kong.
+She is responsible for coverage of the Asia Pacific region together with Senior Executive Editor Sarah Wells in Singapore.
+Madeleine and Sarah oversee 24 bureaus and more than 600 reporters, editors and managers.